309thEDDGE/opal-helm/README.md

     2. Run `kubectl -n monitoring get secret prometheus-grafana -o jsonpath="{.data.admin-user}" | base64 -d` in your terminal.
 Make note of the username printed
     2. Run `kubectl -n monitoring get secret prometheus-grafana -o jsonpath="{.data.admin-password}" | base64 -d` in your terminal.
 Make note of the password printed
     2. You should now be able to visit `localhost:3000` in your browser and log in to the grafana dashboard

+#### Enabling Services

+To enable prometheus monitoring for any supported service, simply set `metrics` and `serviceMonitor` to `True` in your values.yaml

+Supported services:
+- Minio
+- Keycloak
+- Jupyterhub
+- Traefik